 The HR/DSSS PHY consists of the following two protocol functions:

-a) A PHY function that defines a method for mapping the MPDUs into a framing format suitable for sending and receiving user data and management information between two or more STAs.
+a) A PHY function that defines a method for mapping the PSDUs into a PPDU format suitable for sending and receiving data, management and control information between two or more STAs.
 The PHY exchanges PPDUs that contain PSDUs.
 The MAC uses the PHY service, so each MPDU corresponds to a PSDU that is carried in a PPDU.

 P2887L56

-The FER shall be less than 810 –2 at a PSDU length of 1024 octets for an input level of –76 dBm measured at the antenna connector.
-This FER shall be specified for 11 Mb/s CCK modulation.
+The PER shall be less than 810 –2 at a PSDU length of 1024 octets for an input level of –76 dBm measured at the antenna connector.
+This PER shall be specified for 11 Mb/s CCK modulation.
 The test for the minimum input level sensitivity shall be conducted with the ED threshold set less than or equal to –76 dBm.

 16.3.8.3 Receiver maximum input level

-If the STA is non-ERP, the receiver shall provide a maximum FER of 810 –2 at a PSDU length of 1024 octets for a maximum input level of –10 dBm measured at the antenna connector.
-This FER shall be specified for 11 Mb/s CCK modulation.
+If the STA is non-ERP, the receiver shall provide a maximum PER of 810 –2 at a PSDU length of 1024 octets for a maximum input level of –10 dBm measured at the antenna connector.
+This PER shall be specified for 11 Mb/s CCK modulation.

 16.3.8.4 Receiver adjacent channel rejection